krezreb/sshow/README.md

 AWSEC2-hopmedia-saf-pp
 ```

-Now pipe that to nssh which runs your command on all servers
+Now pipe that to nssh which runs your command on all servers, sequentially

 ```
 sshow pp | nssh ls